Hint1k/myapp2/README.md

 - Frozen & suspended transactions are read-only. <br>

 **Customer service is only partially implemented:**
-- Not all customer fields are present. <br>
 - No connection to account-service yet. <br>
-- No error proof / fields validation yet. <br>
+- Partial error proof / fields validation. <br>